Colin Blunstone: The Zombies

+In 2019, Blunstone was inducted into the Rock and Roll Hall of Fame as part of the Zombies, along with Argent, Atkinson (posthumously), White, and Grundy.

 Solo career

-Blunstone's voice was considered one of the main factors in making the Zombies' single, "She's Not There", a big hit worldwide.
-In 1968, the band broke up over management issues, shortly after completing the baroque pop classic album Odessey and Oracle.
 Blunstone briefly worked as a clerk in the insurance business before resuming his musical career.
 In 1969, he signed with Deram and released three singles under the pseudonym of Neil MacArthur, including a re-make of "She's Not There", which charted in the UK.

 Blunstone gained success as a solo artist in 1972 with "Say You Don't Mind" (which peaked at number 15 in the UK chart and was written by future Paul McCartney and Wings member Denny Laine), and "I Don't Believe in Miracles" (which peaked at number 31 in the UK chart and written by Argent member Russ Ballard), both with string arrangements by Christopher Gunning.
 Additional minor hits followed with "How Could We Dare to Be Wrong" in early 1973 (which peaked at number 45 in the UK chart) and "The Tracks of My Tears" in 1982 (which peaked at number 60 in the UK chart).